andirkh/hummingbun/example/content/lorem-ipsum-5.md

 draft: false
 ---

-Here's our supported Markdown
+Here"s our supported Markdown

 # heading 1

 ## heading 2

 ### heading 3

 #### heading 4

 ##### heading 5

 ###### heading 6

 ## Emphasis

 bold :

 - **This is bold text**

 italic:

-- *This is italic text*
+- _This is italic text_

 strikethrough:

 - ~~Strikethrough~~

 ## Blockquotes

 > Blockquotes can also be nested...